AdamIsrael/obsidian-rs/README.md

 # obsidian-rs

-This is a Rust library for interacting with Obsidian vaults.
+This is a Rust library for interacting with existingObsidian vaults.

-This is a work in progress, which started as a simple proof of concept in md2ms but is growing into its own library in order to reuse the work for other projects.
+This is a work in progress, which started as a simple proof of concept in [md2ms](https://github.com/adamisrael/md2ms) but is growing complex enough that I've moved it into its own library in order to reuse the work for other projects.

+Right now, the core functionality is focused on installing and uninstalling community plugins from an Obsidian vault.

+If you find this crate useful but not working for your specific use case, please open an issue on GitHub.

 ## Compatibility